aws-samples/aws-cdk-for-discourse/README.md

     1. The EC2 instance will set up the database structure and push assets to the S3 bucket prior to starting up the Discourse server

 ## Notes
-1. You can log into EC2 instance via Session Manager
+1. You can log into EC2 instances via Session Manager
-2. Once logged in you require `sudo -s` for most commands
+2. Once logged in you will require `sudo -s` for most commands
 3. Discourse is installed in the folder `/var/discourse`
 4. Running `. discourse-env` in the `/var/discourse` folder will set up the current shell session environment variables
-5. To check if the docker is running execute the command `docker ps`
+5. To check if docker is running execute the command `docker ps`
 6. EC2 instance startup logs are located at `/var/log/cloud-init-output.log` and can be helpful to determine the actions taken by the user data startup script.
    1. This log may also contain any errors that occurred on startup.
-7. You can run various docker commands via the Discourse helper script `./launcher {command} app`
+7. You can run various docker commands via the Discourse helper script `./launcher {command} app` for instance:
-    1. For instance `./launcher enter app` will put your into the docker instance shell
+    1. `./launcher enter app` will put you into the discourse docker instance shell
-    2. `./launcher logs app` will display the logs
+    2. `./launcher logs app` will display the discourse docker app logs
-8. Your accounts SES (simple email service) will only send email to verified addresses unless validated for production.
+8. Your accounts SES (simple email service) will only send email to [verified addresses](https://docs.aws.amazon.com/ses/latest/dg/verify-addresses-and-domains.html) unless [validated for production](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
-   1. Via the console you can add your own email to the verified list.
+   1. Via the console you can add your own email to the verified list for testing

 ## Resource Cleanup
 ### CloudFormation